CitizenLabDotCo/citizenlab/back/README.md

 ## Creating Engines

 In this section, we explain what you need to do (and what you shouldn't forget) when adding a new engine to `citizenlab/back`.
 Throughout these instructions, replace "`blorgh`" by the name of your engine.
-These instructions are for adding free engines (Citizenlab employees can find the instructions for commercial engines in Notion).
+These instructions are for adding free engines (Go Vocal employees can find the instructions for commercial engines in Notion).

 1. Run `docker-compose run web bin/rails plugin new engines/free/blorgh --mountable`.
 Initialize your engine with a nice `README` file.